RyanGolpayegani/US2SD_Benchmark/README.md

 This repositry includes all of the files associated with US2SD Benchmark which is a dataset of Sequence Diagrams (SD).
 These SDs are generated using LLMs such as ChatGPT and Gemini.

-## To Do:

-Compare and evaluate the 8 variations

 ## How to use: